U.S. slaps sanctions on Putin cronies for Russia's 'malign activity'

 The CEO of Russia’s gas exporter Gazprom, Alexei Miller, said he was proud to be targeted by sanctions.

-“Not being included in the first list I even had some doubts - may be something is wrong (with me)?
+“Not being included in the first list I even had some doubts - maybe something is wrong (with me)?
 But I am finally included.
 This means that we are doing everything right,” Miller said through his spokesman, referring to an earlier U.S. list of Russian oligarchs.

 Gazprom has relationships with major foreign companies, especially in Europe.
 Gazprom itself is not under sanctions, but the inclusion of Miller on the blacklist could create complicated legal dilemmas for partner companies.
 Although they are under European Union jurisdiction, they will not want to fall foul of any U.S. legislation